ViralTexts/vrt-clusters/clusters/East_St._Louis_-_The_Appeal_July_21,_1917.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-The Appeal July 21 1917
+The Appeal - July 21, 1917

-CRIME AGAINST CIVILIZATION
+**CRIME AGAINST CIVILIZATION.**

-In the opinion of THE APPEAL the strongest article denouncing the East
+In the opinion of THE APPEAL, the strongest article denouncing the East
 Saint Louis massacre was an editorial published in the Christian
-Register of Boston Mass The Regis ter is the leading Unitarian paper
+Register of Boston, Mass.
+The Regis- ter is the leading Unitarian paper
-pub lished in the United States and per haps that accounts for the
+pub-lished in the United States and per- haps that accounts for the
-article
+article.

-The Unitarian church is one of the few Christian denominations in Amer
+The Unitarian church is one of the few Christian denominations in Amer-
-ica in which there is no color line The orthodox Christian sects in
+ica in which there is no color line.
+The orthodox Christian sects in
-Amer ica are so filled with prejudice that the ruthless massacre of
+Amer- ica are so filled with prejudice that the ruthless massacre of
-helpless men women and children fails to bring out a protest
+helpless men, women and children fails to bring out a protest.

-The article from the Christian Reg ister which follows is not so long
+The article from the Christian Reg- ister, which follows, is not so long
-as some of the articles which have ap peared in the daily papers but
+as some of the articles which have ap- peared in the daily papers, but
-it is evidently the most sincere which THE APPEAL has seen
+it is evidently the most sincere which THE APPEAL has seen:

-The hideous outrage against law and humanity in East St Louis Ill
+The hideous outrage against law and humanity in East St. Louis, Ill.,
-makes us turn again from the barbari ties of war to the ferocities of
+makes us turn again from the barbari-ties of war to the ferocities of
-peace from crimes against civilization abroad to crimes against
+peace, from crimes against civilization abroad to crimes against
-civilization at home The testimony of eye witnesses shows that nothing
+civilization at home.
+The testimony of eye witnesses shows that nothing
-is to be learned among white people of this city from the cru elties and
+is to be learned among white people of this city from the cru-elties and
-brutalities of foreign con quest No tribes of any name or time have
+brutalities of foreign con- quest.
+No tribes of any name or time have
-ever outdone the white men and women who burned colored men women and
+ever outdone the white men and women who burned colored men, women and
-children the other day in this American city Nothing more re volting
+children the other day in this American city.
+Nothing more re- volting
-was ever charged against Ne groes than was done by these white
+was ever charged against Ne\-- groes than was done by these white
-people The organization of the man hood of the nation for the
+people.
+The organization of the man- hood of the nation for the
 protection of human life and liberty on the seas and for the deliverance
 of democracy in the world will be needed at home after its task abroad
-is done While our fellow creatures in the United States are hunted and
+is done.
+While our fellow-creatures in the United States are hunted and
-tortured as if they were wild beasts government can scarcely be called
+tortured as if they were wild beasts, government can scarcely be called
-democratic So long as colored people are proscribed dis criminated
+democratic.
+So long as colored people are proscribed, dis-criminated
-against segregated and despised ill will and antipathy will furnish
+against, segregated and despised, ill-will and antipathy will furnish
-fertilizers of hatred and mur der
+fertilizers of hatred and mur- der.

-PATRIOTIC MID YEAR EDITION
+**PATRIOTIC MID-YEAR EDITION.**

-This issue is the Patrotic Mid Year Edition of THE APPEAL
+This issue is the Patrotic Mid-Year Edition of THE APPEAL.

-THE APPEAL is an American news paper without any hyphen prefix or
+THE APPEAL is an American news-paper without any hyphen, prefix or
-suffix
+suffix.

-The editor of THE APPEAL is an American without any hyphen prefix or
+The editor of THE APPEAL is an American without any hyphen, prefix or
-suffix
+suffix.

 THE APPEAL believes that every person born in the United States is an
-American should feel that he is an American and should be ready to
+American, should feel that he is an American and should be ready to
 sacri fice all of his possessions and even his life to defend the United
-States
+States.

-In return for his loyalty to his na tive land THE APPEAL believes that
+In return for his loyalty to his na- tive land, THE APPEAL believes that
-every American has the right to ex pect every right and privilege ac
+every American has the right to ex- pect every right and privilege ac-
-corded to every other American No land is a democracy in which there
+corded to every other American.
+No land is a democracy in which there.
-are two classes of citizens
+are two classes of citizens.

-These are the days that we should feel patriotic One hundred and forty
+These are the days that we should feel patriotic.
+One hundred and forty-
 one years ago the United States shook off the bonds of Great Britain and
-be came independent
+be- came independent.

-The Declaration of Independence states that all men are created equal
+The Declaration of Independence states that \&quot;all men are created equal
-and endowed by their creator with cer tain inalienable rights among
+and endowed by their creator with cer- tain inalienable rights among
-which are life liberty and the pursuit of happiness After one hundred
+which are life, liberty and the pursuit of happiness.
+After one hundred
-and forty one years this ideal has not been realized and our much
+and forty-one years this ideal has not been realized and our much
-vaunted de mocracy is largely a sham but some progress has been made
+vaunted de- mocracy is largely a sham, but some progress has been made.

-We are now at war and it is claimed that we are fighting for world wide
+We are now at war and it is claimed that we are fighting for world-wide
-democracy and in spite of the fact that many forces have been at work
+democracy, and in spite of the fact that many forces have been at work
-in recent years to retard the growth of democracy THE APPEAL believes
+in recent years to retard the growth of democracy, THE APPEAL believes
 that the end of the war will find the United States further advanced in
-true democracy than may appear possible at the present time and in
+true democracy than may appear possible at the present time, and in
-spite of it self
+spite of it- self.

 Not only the United States but in the whole world we are about to enter
-an era in which the basic principle will be human brotherhood
+an era in which the basic principle will be human brotherhood.

-WARNS AGAINST RACIAL HATRED
+**WARNS AGAINST RACIAL HATRED.**

-It is so unusual for a Christian minister to preach against racial hat
+It is so unusual for a Christian minister to preach against racial hat-
-red that THE APPEAL is pleased to note that one minister has the cour
+red that THE APPEAL is pleased to note that one minister has the cour-
-age of his convictions
+age of his convictions.

-In his sermon last Sunday Rev H E Peabody pastor of the South Con
+In his sermon last Sunday, Rev. H. E. Peabody, pastor of the South Con-
-gregational Church in Chicago said that racial hatred within the
+gregational Church, in Chicago, said that racial hatred within the
-United States is more dangerous than all Ger mans outside this country
+United States is more dangerous than all Ger- mans outside this country.

-Dr Peabody likened the East St Louis massacre to the atrocities of
+Dr. Peabody likened the East St. Louis massacre to the \&quot;atrocities of
-the unspeakable Turk in Armenia
+the unspeakable Turk in Armenia.\&quot;

-The country s perils are not all on the sea and beyond said Dr
+\&quot;The country\&#x27;s perils are not all on the sea and beyond,\&quot; said Dr.
-Pea body Think of the moral earthquake and volcano that has burst in
+Pea- body. \&quot;Think of the moral earthquake and volcano that has burst in
-the midst of the land in our own state since last we met
+the midst of the land, in our own state, since last we met.

-Who would have believed that a massacre that reminds one of St
+\&quot;Who would have believed that a massacre that reminds one of St.
-Bartholomew s night and of the atroci ties of the unspeakable Turk in
+Bartholomew\&#x27;s night and of the atroci- ties of the unspeakable Turk in
-Ar menia could occur among our own fellow citizens in East St Louis
+Ar- menia, could occur among our own fellow-citizens in East St. Louis?

-But beware The peril is nearer than that The mutterings of the vol
+\&quot;But, beware!
+The peril is nearer than that.
+The mutterings of the vol-
-cano are felt in Chicago The single explosion is not the most
+cano are felt in Chicago.
+The single explosion is not the most
-significant thing The race prejudice contempt and hatred
+significant thing.
+The race prejudice, contempt and hatred,
-working working be neath these are the hell below and
+working-working be- neath-these are the hell below-and
 </td></tr></table>

 ---

-## East St. Louis - The Appeal (July 21, 1917).md
+## East_St._Louis_-_The_Appeal_July_21,_1917

 #### From unknown source